Overview of Company Search

 This filter is easy to use and let’s see how in this quick tutorial.

-Enter positions or skill sets in the Job Posting Text field.
+In the Job Postings field, enter a position or skill set.
 In this example, let’s enter sales ops manager.

 You can modify this by date as well, looking for hires on specific dates for ideal reach out times.